Q & A with Andrea DeMeo from Trillium Health

 Q. Has the pandemic affected Trillium’s finances?

 A. Our visit volumes are still behind what they were before COVID, which has necessitated us to take action to reduce expenses.
 We wanted to make sure that we kept morale up, and provided [staff] payroll security for four-and-a-half months to keep people economically secure.
-Eventually we did receive a Paycheck Protection Program loan, similar to a payday loan with guaranteed approval.
+Eventually we did receive a Paycheck Protection Program loan.
 We also received some funds through the last CARES Act that was approved by Congress.
 Most recently, we’ve had local funders step up to help us.
 We have strong sea legs to recover financially.

 Q. How are you folks doing overall?